There are no big problems, just a lot of little problems.

-Although kaizen is generally thought of in terms of large numbers of small improvements, creating a large overall change.
-It is important to understand that this is not a restriction.
-In fact, kaizen activities performed at a higher or broader level by management can have a very large impact.
-Kaizen can be many small activities by individuals, small team-based ongoing activities, focused events of several days to make rapid, significant improvements, and large improvement projects driven by executive staff.
+Although kaizen is generally thought of as large numbers of small improvements that add up to create a large overall change, it is important to understand that this is not a restriction.
+Kaizen can be small activities by individuals, small ongoing team-based activities, focused multiple-day events to make rapid, significant improvements, or large improvement projects driven by executive staff.

-With kaizen less time is spent planning and more time experimenting.
+With kaizen, less time is spent planning and more time is spent experimenting.
 The planning takes place at the gemba, typically by the people directly involved in the process.
-These people have a better understanding of the process, and by including them in the kaizen ownership is created.
-Each individual experiment is relatively small, thereby resulting in low risk of negative impact.
-However the positive results, especially learning, from continually planning, doing, studying, and revising create large cumulative effects over time.
+These people have a better understanding of what is actually happening on the floor and are more likely to take ownership in the improvement process when they are included in the kaizen.
+Each individual experiment is relatively small, so there is a low risk that any one change will cause large negative impacts.
+Over time, the changes, especially the learning from continually planning, doing, studying, and revising, create large cumulative positive effects.

-In contrast to the individual or small team kaizen activity with small experiments, Lean organization generally promote what are called kaizen events.
-These are generally three to five days long, with the team fully dedicated to the activity.
-The first day is spent planning, then a couple days doing, then finally studying and acting on the results.
+In addition to the individual or small-team kaizen activity with small experiments, Lean organizations also utilize kaizen events in order to aim for more radical changes.
+The events are generally three to five days long, with the entire team fully dedicated to the activity.
+During a kaizen event, the first day is spent planning, the next couple days are spent doing, and the final days are spent studying and acting on the results.
 Kaizen events can create very significant improvement in a short period of time.
-They are especially effective when someone from the senior leadership team helps facilitate the event as traditional barriers such as cost and approvals to purchase equipment or modify processes are expedited.
+They are especially effective when someone from the senior leadership team helps facilitate the event, allowing approvals to purchase equipment or modify processes to be expedited.

 Kaizen and kaizen events follow the PDSA cycle we previously discussed.
 The steps are:

-The last step of documenting and publicizing the kaizen activity is important.
+The last step—documenting and publicizing the kaizen activity—is important and should not be neglected.
 Many Lean organizations have kaizen boards, kaizen newspapers, or kaizen “wall of fame” areas where such activities are made visible.
 This is both motivating to others and can inspire other ideas for improvement.

 The role of the leader in kaizen is critical.
 You must demonstrate and explain why kaizen is important for your organization.
-Ask for kaizen activity and support it by providing time, training, and mentoring.
-You should lead by example by personally leading kaizen activities – both big and small.
-What a great way to get to know the folks at the gemba, and also teach them about PDSA and improvement methods!
-As your leadership team to do the same.
-Be careful about creating arbitrary goals for the number of kaizen activities – instead create a culture where kaizen is supported.
+You should lead by example and personally lead both big and small kaizen.
+Ask your employees to participate in kaizen activity and support it by providing time, training, and mentoring.
+What a great way to get to know the folks at the gemba, and also to teach them about PDSA and improvement methods!
+Ask your leadership team to do the same.
+When you implement kaizen, be careful about creating arbitrary goals for the number of kaizen activities; instead, create a culture where kaizen is supported.
 Finally, celebrate kaizen, especially when learning occurs from failure.
 Learning is an improvement in itself.